 Merle can remove some of the eumelanin from a pattern, phaeomelanin is rarely affected.
 Classic Merle causes a marbled phenotype with random patches of full pigmentation and areas with a diluted color.

 Agouti Merles are not that common, to be honest.
 Most breeds that meddle with Merle want to produce a loud and crisp pattern.
-And Merle is simply easiest to spot on a solid dark background.
+And Merle is simply easier to spot on a solid background than on banded hairs.

 Agouti Domino